kamran992/liense-demo/docs/ARCHITECTURE.md

 Adding another backend should mean implementing the relevant interface and wiring it in `internal/app`.
 It should not require rewriting the service layer.

+Linse also exposes a read-only Backstage catalog endpoint.
+A pure mapper projects the service catalog into Backstage entities (owner teams → Groups, applications → Systems, services → Components), served behind a static token for a Backstage Entity Provider to ingest.
+It is one-way today (Linse → Backstage); the inverted "Backstage declares, Linse enriches and operates" model is planned (see ROADMAP).

 ---

 ## 4. Data Model and Persistence